adriaanzon/laravel-telescope-monitor/README.md

 This package aims to solve that problem by logging the exceptions recorded by Telescope to a log channel.
 When an exception has already occurred before (according to the data stored by Telescope), it will not be logged again.

+> [!TIP]
+> Laravel 10 added support for [throttling reported exceptions][].
+You should use that instead, if you're only interested in preventing floods of notifications.

 Exceptions causing a queued job to fail will also be recorded as a Telescope exception entry, so they will also be logged to the configured channel.

 ## Installation